RConsortium/isc-proposal/out/conference-management-proposal.md

 The features we are looking for in a conference management system are listed below, essential features are marked with an asterisk.

+Software

+-   Open source\*
+-   Actively maintained\*
-Software - Open source* - Actively maintained* - Well documented - Free to use for conferences charging participants - Extensible by proposal participants
+-   Well documented
+-   Free to use for conferences charging participants
+-   Extensible by proposal participants

+Abstract management

-Abstract management - Handles abstract submission, with email notification* - Allows markdown in abstracts - Allows submitters to edit abstracts - System to assign abstracts to reviewers automatically (e.g. by topic) and/or manually (by program chair(s))* - Custom review decisions - Handle special submissions, e.g. scholarship applications
+-   Handles abstract submission, with email notification\*
+-   Allows markdown in abstracts
+-   Allows submitters to edit abstracts
+-   System to assign abstracts to reviewers automatically (e.g. by topic) and/or manually (by program chair(s))\*
+-   Custom review decisions
+-   Handle special submissions, e.g. scholarship applications

+Scheduling

-Scheduling - Tools to create conference schedule\* - Drag-and-drop scheduling - Conflict management (of topics or people)
+-   Tools to create conference schedule\*
+-   Drag-and-drop scheduling
+-   Conflict management (of topics or people)

+Participant management

-Participant management - Register participants, including accepting payments\* - Participant accounts to make it easy to participate in multiple conferences - Ability to email all participants - Personal schedules or integration with services such as <http://conference4me.psnc.pl/>
+-   Register participants, including accepting payments\*
+-   Participant accounts to make it easy to participate in multiple conferences
+-   Ability to email all participants
+-   Personal schedules or integration with services such as <http://conference4me.psnc.pl/>

+Conference management

-Conference management - Template for conference website, suitable for different devices, secure and accessible to visually impaired\* - Hosting of presentation slides - Ability to clone conference for recurring event
+-   Template for conference website, suitable for different devices, secure and accessible to visually impaired\*
+-   Hosting of presentation slides
+-   Ability to clone conference for recurring event

 Other benefits

 Each system will likely have other non-essential benefits, e.g. event evaluation surveys, automated email reminders, time zone support, etc that could also be taken into account when comparing systems.

-### Evaluation of Conference Managements
+### Evaluation of Conference Management Systems

 We have identified the following conference management systems that appear to meet most if not all of the essential criteria in the section above: